nf-core/chipseq/docs/usage.md

 ## Main arguments

 ### `-profile`
 Use this parameter to choose a configuration profile.
-Profiles can give configuration pre-sets for different compute environments.
+Profiles can give configuration presets for different compute environments.
 Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.